IanFinlayson/exploring-cs/chapter03.md

 :::
 :::

-Footnotes {#footnote-label .visually-hidden}
+Footnotes {#footnote-label3 .visually-hidden}
 ---------

-[^1]: Sometimes computer scientists come up with fancy words like this
+[^concat]: Sometimes computer scientists come up with fancy words like this
     for very simple concepts.
 This is just one of many examples.

-[^2]: Of course, a computer has a set amount of memory, and a big enough
+[^intsize]: Of course, a computer has a set amount of memory, and a big enough
     number could in theory need more memory than you have, but that isn't really an issue in practice.

-[^3]: These numbers are called "floats" because they have a
+[^floatexplain]: These numbers are called "floats" because they have a
     "floating" decimal point.
 That means the decimal can appear in any position, for example 10.0, 1.0, 0.1, and .01 are all valid numbers.
     Some languages (not Python) also have fixed point numbers, where the decimal can't move.

-[^4]: The `^` is used for an operation called XOR, which is used for
+[^xornote]: The `^` is used for an operation called XOR, which is used for
     dealing with binary numbers.

-[^5]: Especially if the meal included a few drinks.
+[^drinks]: Especially if the meal included a few drinks.